More on the definitions of trafficking and slavery and how to work with victims.

 Some guiding principles:

-- Use a victim centred practice: be guided by the victim’s rights and wishes and foster an environment of empowerment to reverse experiences of control and manipulation.
+- Use a victim centred practice: be guided by the victim’s rights, expertise in their own lives and wishes.
+Foster an environment of empowerment to reverse experiences of control and manipulation.

-- Practice non-judgement: victims should be treated with respect and recognition.
+- Practice non-judgment: victims should be treated with respect and recognition.
+Start from the standpoint of belief and avoid making assumptions.

 - Equal opportunities: try to keep the service accessible for all languages and ethnic/cultural backgrounds.